spencertipping/ni/doc/ni_by_example_3.md

 (END)
 ```

-You can call floating point multiplication on two string variables with zero consequences.
+You can perform floating point multiplication on two string variables with zero consequences.
 This is complicated, but not ambiguous; if it is possible to cast the two strings (silently) to numbers, then Perl will do that for you automatically.
-Strings that start with valid numbers are cast to the longest  component parseable as a float or integer, and strings that do not are cast to zero in a numeric context.
+Strings that start with valid numbers are cast to the longest  component parseable as a float or integer, and strings that do not are cast to zero when used in an arithmetic context.

 ```
 $ ni 1p'my $v1="hi"; r $v1 * 3, $v1 x 3, $v1 . " golden rings"'